kuku9-net/namachi/content/en/mixed.md

 People believe the conclusion, not the reason.
 Will *everyone* be convinced if someone who faces reality insist that they are more right than *everyone*?
 As explained in Chapter 1, if the training data is biased, the A.I. will reflect that bias.
 In particular, it is important to note that post-learning can adjust artificially to favor *everyone*.
+Halcination is the generation of factually incorrect information by A.I. and is an important current research issue.
+The decision as to whether an A.I. response is halcination is made by human.
+Since the current A.I. is still learning at the “anyone can do it” level, it is easy to determine what is not correct with objectivity.
+However, it is not clear what is right when more advanced thinking is required.
+A.I. could be *objectively correct* for *everyone* if A.I. will provide *the answer* that *everyone* wants.
+The more *everyone*'s reality is distorted, the more the demand for justification increases, and A.I. becomes the tool to meet it.
+As people delegate advanced thinking to A.I., those with a strong sense of self will be viewed as wrong.
+Consequently, *everyone*'s *answers* will gravitate to the people, and A.N.I.ing will progress.

 Another point is that they are acting *fairly and responsibly* from their perspective because they are just looking at a distorted reality.
 They have the *patience* not to exceed the bounds allowed by their *norms*, and they hate and fear *villain out of their norms*.